What can I expect on my first visit?

 How much schooling does a Nurse Practitioner have to complete?

 Nurse practitioners go through a similar type of program.
-Typically they were nurses first and then go onto their nurse practitioner program which at minimum is a masters degree.
+Typically, they were nurses first and then go onto their nurse practitioner program which at minimum is a master's degree.
 Some are also doctorate degrees at this point.
 They also pass a national board exam.
-So to be an advanced practice provider at ADVENT typically we are trained as generalists as most APPs are.
+So, to be an advanced practice provider at ADVENT typically they are trained as generalists as most APPs are.

 Do ADVENT APPs (Advanced Practice Providers) receive special training?

 When coming to ADVENT we go through several different in services as well as onsite training to specialize in ENT.
 Especially when it comes to procedures that we will be performing, like endoscopies, ear tube placements, debridements, provided to us in specific training that we do on cadavers, that we do on dummy heads as well.
 We are also required to go to specific continuing medical education conferences to advance our knowledge within the ENT practice.
-So because we are so heavily focused on our sinus patients here our APPs perform endoscopies pretty much all day every day.
+So, because we are so heavily focused on our sinus patients here, our APPs perform endoscopies.
 We are highly trained in doing this procedure as well as endoscopic sinus debridements and epistaxis management and because we do this so often here and this is a general focus for us there's APPs here that do endoscopies more than even ENT surgeons within the community.

 What's the advantage to the patient of a team-based approach to care?